 Best Dining Tables for Banquette Seating

 What is a cozy and intimate way to create a dining area in an area of small square footage?
 The answer is banquette seating.
 The space saving design of built-in benches is the perfect solution for transforming a corner of the kitchen, an intimate alcove or the area beneath a bay window.
 But what type of dining table would work best for banquette seating?
-Let’s examine some of the options.
+Let’s examine some table ideas for dining room banquette seating.

 When it comes to adding a dining table to banquette seating, the dimensions are very important.
 After all, if you order a table and it arrives too tall or too short, too wide or too narrow, you will never be satisfied with your dining area.
-In order to get it just right, be sure you measure for height, width and depth.
+In order to get your dining room banquette seating from idea to reality, be sure you measure for the best table height, width and depth.
 Try sitting down and imagining where your elbows would rest.
 Banquettes are often lower than traditional dining room chairs, so it is important to take the measurements of both the seat and the table.
 Luckily, we have plenty of options for custom dining table sizes so chances are we can order one in just the right size to fit your space.

 Keep It Simple

-Banquette seating is made to be casual and unpretentious.
+The idea behind dining room banquette seating is to be casual and unpretentious.
 Banks of upholstered seats do not warrant a traditional wooden dining table with a clunky base or lots of flourishes.